Buffalo Mountain CLOSED per request of land owner

 Typically, right off launch, pilots will experience a significant dip because of the terrain, even touching the ground.
 It is important to head for edge of the rim out front before turning if winds are light.
 Do not crab if winds are cross in stronger conditions, point your glider straight at the rim even if it means drifting.
 If you get below the rim out front, head for the LZ ASAP or you may not make it.
 Always be aware of your ground speed when soaring.
 It is easy to drift west and not be able to reach the LZ when the winds are more SE.
 In emergencies, pilots may land in the many open fields that are in the Buffalo Valley.
 If you do, be on the lookout for cattle!

 Top landing is doable for intermediate PG.
 Get high and then crab back behind launch.
 Stay in front of the dirt road to avoid the rotor.
-If winds are above 10 mph at launch expect some turbulence.
+If winds are above 10 mph at launch expect turbulence.

 Buffalo Mountain launch area